dandrake/workflow-wizard-walkthrough/instructor_notes.md

 identical to the first line that shows no syntax error.

 **To turn off parameter hints:** open Settings (ctrl/cmd comma) and search for "inlay" and turn off the inlay hints.
+Or, in `settings.json`, put in something like `"editor.inlayHints.enabled": "offUnlessPressed"` which is nice because you can do control-option (on Mac; I presume its control-alt on Windows and Linux) to show the hints which is IMHO a pretty nice UX.

 (In the command palette, there's "trigger parameter hints", but that's different -- it shows a little popup with the function signature.)